ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 });
 ```

-Keep in mind that you need to make sure the server have docker installed and running.
-I'd recommend to have a separate server dedicated only for this that acts as pure function server.
+Keep in mind that you need to make sure the server has docker installed and running.
+I'd recommend having a separate server dedicated only to this that acts as a pure-function server.

-Moreover, you might benfit from taking a look at [`sysbox`](https://github.com/nestybox/sysbox) which is VM like container runtime that provides a more secure environment.
-Sysbox is worth it espically if the main app is running in a container which means that you'll be running [Docker in Docker](https://www.docker.com/blog/docker-can-now-run-within-docker/).
+Moreover, you might benefit from taking a look at [`sysbox`](https://github.com/nestybox/sysbox), a VM-like container runtime that provides a more secure environment.
+Sysbox is worth it, especially if the main app is running in a container, which means that you'll be running [Docker in Docker](https://www.docker.com/blog/docker-can-now-run-within-docker/).

 ## Other options